DFE-Digital/npq-registration/app/views/api/guidance/view_and_update_participant_data.md

 Once a provider has accepted an application, they can **view and update data** to notify DfE that a participant has:

-* deferred their course [Add link to 'deferred' section]
+* deferred their course
-* resumed their course [Add link to 'resumed' section]
+* resumed their course
-* withdrawn from their course [Add link to 'withdrawn' section]
+* withdrawn from their course
-* changed their course schedule [Add link to 'changed course schedule' section]
+* changed their course schedule
-* an updated course outcome [Add link to 'updated course outcome' section]
+* an updated course outcome

-## View all participant data
+## Retrieve multiple participants

 ```
 GET /api/v3/participants/npq
 ```

 <div class="govuk-inset-text">
-Providers can **filter results** by adding `updated_since` filters to the parameter.
-For example: `GET /api/v{n}/participants/ecf?filter[updated_since]=2020-11-13T11:21:55Z`
+Providers can filter results by adding updated_since filters to the parameter.
+For example: GET /api/v{n}/participants/ecf?filter[updated_since]=2020-11-13T11:21:55Z
 </div>

 ### Check for participant ID changes

-Providers can check if an NPQ participant’s ID has changed using the `participant_id_changes` nested structure in the NPQEnrolment [ADD LINK], which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value.
+Providers can check if an NPQ participant’s ID has changed using the `participant_id_changes` nested structure in the `NPQEnrolment`, which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value.

 ### Duplicate IDs

-We've previously advised [ADD LINK] of the possibility that participants may be registered as duplicates with multiple participant IDs.
+We've <a href="https://manage-training-for-early-career-teachers.education.gov.uk/api-reference/release-notes.html#15-march-2023">previously advised</a> of the possibility that participants may be registered as duplicates with multiple participant IDs.
 Where we identify duplicates, we'll fix the error by ‘retiring’ one of the participant IDs, then associating all records and data under the remaining ID.

-For more detailed information, see the ```view multiple NPQ participants``` endpoint documentation [ADD LINK].
+For more detailed information, see the <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v3#/NPQ%20Participants/get_api_v3_participants_npq">'Retrieve multiple participants' endpoint documentation</a>.

-### Example ```response``` body
+### Example response body

 ```
 {